The Ross Fund - Combatting the world's most serious diseases

 Named after Sir Ronald Ross, the first ever British Nobel Laureate, recognised for his discovery that mosquitoes transmit malaria, the £1 billion Ross Fund was announced by the Chancellor of the Exchequer in November 2015.
 Over a century on from Ross’s work, the UK is still at the forefront of the fight against infectious diseases.
-In addition to the work of the Ross Fund the Chancellor has today set out more details on how the UK work with Bill and Melinda Gates Foundation and other partners to reduce deaths from malaria by 90% by 2030.

 The Work of the Ross Fund